3D printing filament

-3D printing filament is the thermoplastic feedstock for fused deposition modeling 3D printers.
+3D printing filament is the thermoplastic feedstock for fused filament fabrication 3D printers.
 There are many types of filament available with different properties.

 Filament comes in a range of diameters, most commonly 1.75 mm and 2.85 mm, with the latter often being confused with the less common 3 mm.

 Filament consists of one continuous slender plastic thread spooled into a reel.